Paulo Jorge (footballer, born 1981)

-Paulo Jorge Vieira Alves (born 5 May 1981), known as Paulo Jorge, is a Portuguese former footballer who played mainly as a right midfielder.
+Paulo Jorge Vieira Alves (born 5 May 1981), known as Paulo Jorge, is a Portuguese former professional footballer who played mainly as a right midfielder.

 He amassed Primeira Liga seasons of 103 games and six goals over six seasons, representing in the competition Boavista, Benfica, Marítimo, Gil Vicente and Belenenses.
-He also played professionally in Spain and Saudi Arabia.
+He also played in Spain and Saudi Arabia.

 Club career

 Early career and Boavista

 Paulo Jorge was born in Maia, Porto District.
 He spent six seasons in the Segunda Liga with his hometown club F.C.
 Maia, including loan spells in the lower leagues with Pedrouços A.C. and F.C.
 Infesta, then signed a three-year contract with Boavista F.C. for 2005–06.
 In his one year at the Estádio do Bessa, he scored seven goals in all competitions, including the equaliser in a 1–1 home derby draw against FC Porto on the final day; the team needed a win to qualify for the UEFA Cup.